“Philippians 2:12 work out your own salvation with fear and trembling.”

 At this point you are not supposed to be looking at the goodness or sins of other people.
 1 Corinthians 11: 28 –examine yourselves.
 2 Corinthians 10:12 warns –not to compare yourself with someone else.
 God has a picture of the real you.

-Have you been to a church where people talk about what so-and-so is wearing, or what they are driving, or their children?
-Stop it.
-The real you is visible in the water of the word.
+The real you is visible in the water of the word, that is the Bible.
 Look there.
 Ephesians 5:26 Jesus wants to …sanctify and cleanse … with the washing of water by the word.